 2) Subject lines that appeal to FOMO and are timely

-As we know, the the fear of missing out can be a powerful tool for driving action.
+As we know, the fear of missing out can be a powerful tool for driving action.
 With the rotation of the news cycle being relatively rapid, companies need to create a subject line related to current trends and appeal to the reader’s FOMO.
-By developing a subject line that provides a sense of urgency and an email with a strong a call-to-action.
-You can push media outlets to consider picking up a story sooner.
-So that they don’t miss out on a fantastic opportunity.
-By imposing a deadline or implying that the material might be of interest to others, media outlets are force to act quickly.
+By developing a subject line that provides a sense of urgency and an email with a strong call to action, you can push media outlets to consider picking up a story sooner.
+This way, they feel like they won’t miss out on a fantastic opportunity.
+By imposing a deadline or implying that the material might be of interest to others, companies can force media outlets to act quickly.